AGNUcius/GNUnix/README.txt

 For now it is just a 'mini' install of UBUNTU
 Precise 12.04 with IceWM and Chromium.

-The core idea (that is not yet implemented) is "Install And Launch When Attempted" (IALWA) which makes finding and using and fixing the programs you want much more easy and obvious.
+The core idea (only partly implemented) is
+"Install And Launch When Attempted" (IALWA) which makes finding and using and fixing the programs you want much more easy and obvious.

+See bin/pkg.IALWA.target for instructions

-The high-level view of IALWA is a Start-Menu filled with all the applications you could ever possibly install, not yet actually installed.
+The high-level view of IALWA is a Star-Menu filled with all the applications available for installation, but not yet actually installed.

-There would be no separate package-manager because the Start-Menu seamlessly manages packages and launches those same programs.
+There is no separate package-manager because all management is done in one unified place.

-Each entry might be slightly greyed-out if the app is not yet installed.
+Each entry appears greyed-out until installed.

-I envision the icons, reviews, screenshots, and other heavy data could be retrieved over the network (and cached) when the user pauses over that menu entry.
+Right-clicking or pausing over a menu entry reveals a menu containing screenshots, user reviews, a way to request features and bug fixes, edit configuration or uninstall.

-Once the user tries to use that program, the package-manager would be invoked to install that package and any dependencies, and then the program would be launched, and the menu entry would be updated to show it is installed.
+Once the user tries to use that program, the package and all dependencies are installed, and the program is then launched.
+The menu entry is updated to show it is installed.

-Right-clicking the menu-entry would allow the user to uninstall or configure or complain about bugs or suggest new features, or go to an online forum, etc.

-The window-manager should also be enhanced to add another button (maybe a '+') that would be another way to access the features given when right-clicking the menu-entry.
+The window-manager is also be enhanced with another button (maybe a '+') on each window as another way to access the features given when right-clicking the menu-entry.

-A global configuration file would contain settings such as "prompt before install", "uninstall app after X days of disuse", "sort menu entries by popularity", etc.
+A global configuration file contains settings such as "prompt before install", "uninstall app after X days of disuse", "sort entries by popularity", etc.

 See .GNUnix/prep to begin